 eXp World Holdings Appoints Peggie Pelosi to the Board of Directors

-Experienced, independent director brings deep knowledge in commercialization, network development and environmental, social, governance (ESG) strategy

-/EIN News/ -- BELLINGHAM, Wash., Jan.
-30, 2023 (GLOBE NEWSWIRE) -- eXp World Holdings, Inc. (Nasdaq: EXPI) (the “Company”) this week announced the board appointment of Peggie Pelosi to the Company’s board of directors, effective Jan.
+BELLINGHAM, Wash., Jan.
+30, 2023 (GLOBE NEWSWIRE) -- eXp World Holdings, Inc. EXPI (the "Company") this week announced the board appointment of Peggie Pelosi to the Company's board of directors, effective Jan.
 26, 2023.
 Following the appointment of Ms. Pelosi, the Board will comprise eight directors, four of whom are independent.

 "We are thrilled to welcome Peggie Pelosi to our Board of Directors," said Glenn Sanford, Founder, CEO and Chairman of eXp World Holdings.
 "Peggie brings deep experience in independent contractor direct sales models, field member development and environmental, social, governance (ESG) strategy, which will be valuable as we continue to grow and enhance our agent value proposition."